elastic/elastic-integration-corpus-generator-tool/docs/performances.md

 ```

-If you are curios how those benchmarks translate to time needed for generating dataset, we ran some test runs monitoring the execution times:
+If you are curios how those benchmarks translate to time needed for generating dataset, we ran some test runs monitoring the execution times.
+We generated directly from the built binaries 20GB of "aws dynamodb 1.28.3" Schema C data.

 ```
 $ time ./gen-legacy generate aws dynamodb 1.28.3 -t 20GB
 File generated: [...]/elastic-integration-corpus-generator-tool/corpora/1671594228-aws-dynamodb-1.28.3.ndjson